magento-research/module-configurable-sample-data-venia/README.md

-Magento_ConfigurableSampleData module consists of installation scripts and fixtures.
+## Magento_ConfigurableSampleData
+Sample data for Magento PWA

+Creates configurable products and their required categories, attributes and swatches